 -Charlotte Mason, Volume 1, p.
 153

-Why did I go to such lengths to include the history book series by Dorothy Mills in this curriculum?
-Because of the length of each book and their historical divisions, I had to spread them out over the course of the late elementary years up through the first high school year.
-Year Eight even includes two books, with one for the ancient time period and one for the Renaissance time period.
+Why did I go to such trouble to include the history book series by Dorothy Mills in this curriculum?
+Because of the length of each book and their historical divisions, I had to spread them out over the course of the late elementary years up through high school.
 At a glance, this arrangement may seem puzzling.
-But, the arrangement is a reflection of many different tenets to this curriculum, including the ideas that ancient history will be taught as a separate chain of history, like Charlotte Mason did, that the history books are best suited for Years 7-9 rather than the high school years and that the inclusion of coordinated primary sources and more advanced literature was better suited for these years over the lower years.
-Years 7-9 is the perfect fit for this series.
+But, the arrangement is a reflection of many different tenets to this curriculum, including the ideas that ancient history will be taught as a separate chain of history, like Charlotte Mason did, that these history books are generally best suited for the upper years and that the inclusion of coordinated primary sources and more advanced literature was also better suited for these years over the lower years.
 Only The Book of the Ancient World is used in Year Five, as it is written at a level which allows this first book to be used at that time.
-Year Five also includes a different and lighter book for the study of the Greeks and Year Six explores the Egyptians in greater detail and uses a lighter book for the study of the Romans.
-This leads the student neatly into Year Seven to begin studying the medieval time period but with greater detail.
-Here is where The Middle Ages fits.
-In Year Eight, the student continues his study but with Renaissance and Reformation Times and uses The Book of the Ancient Greeks to again study the Greeks in the ancient history chain but in greater depth as well.
-Year Nine finishes the series with The Book of the Ancient Romans.

 It would have been much easier to set up a curriculum where the scope and sequence neatly followed the cycle of history from beginning to end 2-4 times per 12 years as other curricula do, but following these sequences would have made using the series by Mills not possible.
 Each of the latter four books are large in number of pages.
 It would have not been a good idea to try and cram the first three books into one year and the following two into a second year.
 The series stops after Renaissance and Reformation Times, requiring a new series of books to continue the cycle of history.

-The history series by Dorothy Mills provides a stable foundation on which students of this age need, supporting them as they begin to delve into and prepare for the more advanced studies of the high school years.
-It is so important not to choose books which are too challenging at this age.
-If the student cannot connect to the knowledge to be gained from the books, then the opportunities for building up her mind in preparation for advanced study will be lost.
+The history series by Dorothy Mills provides a stable foundation which students of this age need, supporting them as they begin to delve into and prepare for more advanced studies.
+It is so important not to choose books which are too challenging too soon.
+If students cannot connect to the knowledge to be gained from the books they are reading, then the opportunities for building up their mind in preparation for advanced study will be lost.